 Null stood near the doorway, looking at the blood pooling around the unconscious bandits.
 It was indeed a gruesome sight.
 They were completely covered with deep cuts which appeared to be like claw marks.
 It was like they had gone through a paper shredder.

-Eri turned to Martha and said, "we need warm water to clean the wounds," then she looked at Null.
+Eri turned to Martha and said, "We need warm water to clean the wounds."
+Then she looked at Null.
 "Help her out.
-Bring some clothes and bandages," she ordered.
+Bring some clothes and bandages as well," she ordered.

 He nodded and went out to the lake with Martha.
 Eri observed the wounds carefully while lifting the arm of one of the two bandits.

 She became startled when the arm moved.
 She dropped the arm when she heard him cry out, "Ouch!
 Let go!
 It hurts!"

 Eri looked down to see the bandit open his eyes and look at her.
 "Just my luck; you had to show up to the rescue," he groaned.